 In conclusion, making pulled pork without a slow cooker provides flexibility, faster cooking time, more control, versatility in cooking techniques, different texture options, and cost savings.
 So, don’t hesitate to try alternative cooking methods to enjoy mouthwatering pulled pork.

-See also How to cook veal chops in the oven
+See also How long do you cook chicken in the microwave

 Choosing the Right Cut of Pork